amaidah/luxon-business-days/README.md

 <a name="clearBusinessSetup"></a>

 ## clearBusinessSetup()
-Clears business setup from DateTime instance.
+Clears business setup globally from all DateTime instances.

 **Kind**: global function
 <a name="isHoliday"></a>